seoe/CS519-006-DL/Project-GAN/README.md

 python main.py --mlp_G --ngf 512
 ```
 After run `python main.py.....`, there is an error `ImportError: No module named lmdb`.
 So I install lmdb with `pip install lmdb`.
 Then, run the main, turns out that LSUN dataset(bedroom) not found.
 After research, pytorch offer download of mnist, not for lsun, which make users do it manually.
-So I find a [repo](https://github.com/fyu/lsun) for downloading LSUN-bedroom data. **rember**, do not use `wget` on encrypted url, I just need to open 'raw' of a py code then use `wget` to download a file seperately.
+So I find a [repo](https://github.com/fyu/lsun) for downloading LSUN-bedroom data. **remember**, do not use `wget` on encrypted url, I just need to open 'raw' of a py code then use `wget` to download a file seperately.
 So I run `python download.py -c bedroom` to start downloading the two 45GB zip files, which takes 1.5 hours.
 But it failed and left about a hafl undownloaded.
 With that uncompleted zip I cannot unzip it.